 |Home||GDIF||More Events||Text Version||Downloads||Archive||Mailing List||Contact Us|

-Access: Level access to performance space.
-Disabled parking is available.
-Specially adapted toilet available.
+Access: Disabled parking is available.
+Specially adapted toilet available on site.

 Please phone us on 020 8305 5023 or email email@example.com to discuss any access requirements.